 For students who are not Wisconsin residents, contact the agency in your home state regarding the availability of state grant monies for attendance at

 Blugold Commitment Grant

-This grant is equal to the amount of the Blugold Commitment tuition differential and is awarded to undergraduate students who have an Estimated Family Contribution of $7,000 or less.
-Priority is given to students who file a FAFSA by July 1 prior to the academic year.
+This grant is equal to the amount of the Blugold Commitment tuition differential and is awarded to undergraduate students who have an Estimated Family contribution of $10,000 or less.
+Priority is given to early applicants.